binary-tools

 // will return ['Hello, world!']

-Start and end indexes may be given when reading the byte buffer; in this case, only the bytes in the slice defined by the indexes will be decoded.
+A start or end index may be given when reading the byte buffer; in this case, only the bytes in the slice defined by the indexes will be decoded.
 Other than that, the behavior is the same as using no indexes.

-// Array does not have a even size; will throw an error
+// Array does not have a even size; extra bytes will be ignored

 btools.read('U', [72, 97, 27, 97, 0]);